CharDiff-LP: A Diffusion Model with Character-Level Guidance for License Plate Image Restoration

-We validate our framework on two LPR image datasets: one consists of pairs of high- and low-quality images, where each low-quality image is an artificially degraded version of the corresponding high-quality image, while the other contains only low-quality images captured under realistic conditions without available high-quality counterparts.
-Experimental results demonstrate that CharDiff significantly improves both image quality and text recognition accuracy compared to the baseline models.
-For the Roboflow-LP dataset, CharDiff reduced the character error rate (CER) from 11.3\% to 8.1\% compared to the second-best model, TCDM, achieving a 28.3\% relative error reduction.
-These findings suggest that incorporating character-level priors with spatially guided attention can lead to strong performance in restoring severely degraded images, making CharDiff a promising solution for robust LPR systems in practical scenarios.
+We validate our framework on two LPR datasets: one with paired high- and low-quality images generated via synthetic degradations, and another with real low-quality dashcam images without high-quality counterparts.
+In experiments, CharDiff-LP consistently improved both restoration quality and text recognition accuracy over recently developed baseline models.
+On the Roboflow-LP dataset, it reduced the CER from 11.3\% to 8.1\% compared to the second-best model, TCDM~\cite{noguchi2024tcdm}, corresponding to a 28.3\% relative error reduction.
+These results demonstrate that incorporating character-level priors with spatially guided attention is highly effective for restoring severely degraded images in practical LPR scenarios.

-\textbf{Our main contributions are as follows:} \begin{itemize} \item \textbf{CharDiff}: We present a novel diffusion-based framework with character-level guidance tailored for license plate restoration and recognition.
-CharDiff incorporates fine-grained character-level priors into the restoration process to improve both visual quality and recognition accuracy. \item \textbf{CHARM}: We present a novel Character-guided Attention through Region-wise Masking (CHARM) module, which directly injects the embeddings of individual characters into their corresponding character regions via cross-attention.
-This mechanism ensures that each character focuses on its designated region while preventing interference with other regions. \item \textbf{Comprehensive Evaluation}: We conduct extensive experiments on two license plate datasets, demonstrating improved performance compared to baseline models in both perceptual quality metrics and character-level recognition accuracy. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item \textbf{CharDiff-LP}: We propose a diffusion-based framework tailored for license plate restoration and recognition, which incorporates character-level priors to guide the restoration process. \item \textbf{CHARM}: We introduce the Character-guided Attention through Region-wise Masking (CHARM) module, which injects individual character embeddings into their corresponding regions via masked cross-attention, preventing interference between neighboring characters. \item \textbf{Comprehensive Evaluation}: We demonstrate consistent improvements over baselines on two datasets with both synthetic and real-world degradations. \end{itemize}